 Master Planning Services

 It helps to have a plan in place as a campus grows over the years.
 A Master Plan is an invaluable resource to guide future developments.
 It is a long-range planning document that should be reviewed each time development is expected and adjusted as necessary to accommodate new ministry needs.
-The process is also helpful in identifying a needed first phase.
+The process also is helpful in identifying a first phase need in church.

 The Master Plan Process Includes:

 - Preparation of a Congregational Questionnaire

 - Building and Site Element Program outlining use, sizes, and adjacencies of spaces

 - Review of the site analyzing relevant information such as traffic studies, walking distances, view opportunities, sun angles, and programmed land use

 - Optional Services: Contractor Estimates, Phasing Diagrams, In-depth Character Studies, High Resolution Graphics for fundraising campaigns

 How to Build a Master Plan Committee

 The Long Range Planning, Master Plan Committee will help shape the Master Plan.
 They will work closely with the architectural team reviewing the Building Program and Planning Options resulting in a presentation to the Congregation.
 The Committee is often made up of 6-8 members representing the church body with a common desire of growing or improving the campus.
 A Construction or Architectural background is not necessary, but knowledge of key ministry areas is paramount.
 Meetings are generally held every 2-3 weeks.
 The process generally takes 3-4 months to complete.
 Near the end of the process, the church may ask for an estimate or additional graphics to prepare for the fundraising campaign.